Calciforge

 Agent-facing tools (MCP and CLI)

-A built-in MCP server and small CLI expose secret names to agents but never return values — the only way for an agent to use a secret is to emit {{secret:NAME}} and let the gateway resolve on the way out.
-Designed so a compromised agent can enumerate names and fail to retrieve values.
+A small command-line tool and optional MCP server expose secret names to agents but never return values.
+MCP means Model Context Protocol, a way for tools to expose structured capabilities to an agent.
+Today, the portable way for an agent to use a secret is to emit {{secret:NAME}} and let the gateway resolve it on the way out.
+A compromised agent may learn that a key exists, but it still cannot ask Calciforge to hand over the value.

 // ~/.claude/mcp-config.json